VincentMasselis/RxUIKotlin/rxuikotlin-fragmentmanager/README.md

 ## FragmentManager

-`rxFragmentsLifecycle` and `rxFragments` extension to listen fragment updates for a `FragmentManager`.
+`rxFragmentsLifecycle` and `rxFragmentList` extension to listen fragment updates for a `FragmentManager`.

 Our examples uses an `Activity`, you can replace this by a `Fragment`, it works the same way.